danwolfgang/mt-plugin-more-custom-fields/readme.md

   "Selected Videos," and "Selected Files" are also available to filter the types of asset you want the field to work with.

+* Selected Comments: again like the Selected Entries field, this field allows you to choose from published comments.
+The number of comments that can be selected is not limited, comments can be sorted by drag and drop, and an Edit link is available for the linked comments.
+(No View link is present because how and where you may publish comments can vary considerably.)

 # Prerequisites